-Todd Levitt (center, in sunglasses), who does not take kindly to jokes about him online, singing a karaoke version of "Sweet Caroline" with some Central Michigan University students.
-Screenshot via YouTube
+Todd Levitt (centre, in sunglasses), who does not take kindly to jokes about him online, singing a karaoke version of "Sweet Caroline" with some Central Michigan University students.
+(Screenshot via YouTube)

 Levitt is an attorney who’s a well-known character on the campus of Central Michigan University, where until May the CMU alum taught a popular marketing class.
 His various social media accounts portray him as a self-promoting bro’s bro who sings karaoke in college bars, who films himself nodding along to “Bad to the Bone” in his car, and who loved it when a website compared him to Saul Goodman, the sleazy lawyer character on Breaking Bad.

 Earlier this year, Levitt got even more attention for himself when he defended Rachel Harrison, a CMU student who had threatened a cop with a knife and was sentenced in May to six months behind bars.
-That case was pretty big news in the sleepy college town of Mount Pleasant, said Ben Solis, the editor-in-chief of CMU’s student newspaper CM Life—and the paper got criticized by at least one reader for giving Levitt additional publicity.
+That case was pretty big news in the sleepy college town of Mount Pleasant, said Ben Solis, the editor-in-chief of CMU’s student newspaper CM Life – and the paper got criticised by at least one reader for giving Levitt additional publicity.